xgcm/xhistogram/doc/index.rst

 "flatten" the data).
 Xhistogram allows you to choose which axes / dimensions you want to preserve and which you want to flatten.
 It also allows you to combine N arbitrary inputs to produce N-dimensional histograms.
+A good place to start is the :doc:`tutorial`.

 Contents
 --------